-ITU-T Rec.
-H.323 version 2 (1998) introduces the concept of "Fast Connect", which allows media cut-through in as little as in 2 round trips from callee to caller (including TCP messages), and in 2.5 round-trips from caller to callee.
+Rec.
+ITU-T H.323 version 2 (1998) introduces the concept of "Fast Connect", which allows media cut-through in as little as in 2 round trips from callee to caller (including TCP messages), and in 2.5 round-trips from caller to callee.

-This can be reduced to 1rt and 1.5 rt respectively by using UDP as the transport for H.323 messages, instead of TCP.
+This can be reduced to 1 rt and 1.5 rt respectively by using UDP as the transport for H.323 messages, instead of TCP.
 This is especially important when using the Gatekeeper-Routed-Model.

-E.2.2 H.323 Call-Setup using this annex
+E.2.2 Advantage of using UDP

-ITU-T Rec.
-H.323 version 2 (1998) uses the TCP transport to carry H.225.0 messages, which means the least number of round trips possible to get media cut-through is 2 from Callee to Caller, and 2.5 from Caller to Called party.
+Rec.
+ITU-T H.323 version 2 (1998) uses the TCP transport to carry H.225.0 messages, which means the least number of round trips possible to get media cut-through is 2 from Callee to Caller, and 2.5 from Called party.
 See Figure E.22.